 WINDOWS – METRO DESIGN LANGUAGE

-When I was on the Windows Experience Design Research Team (XDR), part of the team’s mission was to digitally reimagine every customer touchpoint for the Windows OS and Web Apps to modernize those experiences.
-The entire Windows Design Organization was responsible for introducing the Windows 8 Design Principles and Metro Design Language as the foundational building blocks for modernizing the Windows ecosystem.
+When I was part of the Windows Experience Design Research Team (XDR), one of our main goals was to digitally reinvent every customer touchpoint for the Windows OS and Web Apps to update those experiences.
+The entire Windows Design Organization was responsible for establishing the Windows 8 Design Principles and Metro Design Language as the core foundation for modernizing the Windows ecosystem.

 Windows Apps API Documentation

-Re-architecting the navigation would increase productivity and reduce developer frustrations.
-Developers will have more time to focus on important tasks such as writing code, instead of spending extra time scouring search engines, hubs, blogs, and MSDN looking for software APIs.
+I led the redesign of the navigation system to boost developer productivity and reduce frustration.
+This allows developers to focus more on important tasks like coding instead of wasting time searching through engines, hubs, blogs, and MSDN for APIs.

 Navigation starts with the Superset/Subset filter controls.
-A drop-down menu is used for the Platform, and the other is for the Presentation model.
-The initial version will include the Windows 8 App platform using the following presentation models JavaScript, HTML5, XAML, and DirectX.
+A drop-down menu allows users to select the Platform, and another allows them to choose the presentation model.
+The UX model supports the Windows 8 App platform, including presentation models such as JavaScript, HTML5, XAML, and DirectX.

 Conceptual Overview